-- vehicle access is not permitted from the primary street frontage; or - limiting vehicle access from the primary street frontage b. results in a positive streetscape outcome; or - where lots directly adjoin a local, district or regional C. Park(57).
+- vehicle access is not permitted from the primary street a. frontage; or - b. limiting vehicle access from the primary street frontage results in a positive streetscape outcome; or - C. where lots directly adjoin a local, district or regional Park(57).